volodymyrhudyma/blog/content/blog/avoid-wasting-performance-with-reselect-in-react.md

 tag:
   - React
 promote: false
-metaDescription: Learn how to use Reselect library with React and Redux that provides createSelector function used for creating memoized selectors.
+metaDescription: Learn how to use the Reselect library with React and Redux, which provides the "createSelector" function for creating memoized selectors.
-  Memoized selectors are recomputed only if its arguments change.
+  Memoized selectors are only recalculated if their arguments change.
-teaser: React and Redux are great tools that can be used together to build web or mobile applications of different size and complexity.
-Even though React is extremely fast out-of-the-box, when the application is growing, it is hard to keep it...
+teaser: React and Redux are great tools that can be used together to build web or mobile applications of varying size and complexity.
+Even though React is extremely fast "out-of-the-box", as the application grows, it is difficult to keep it...
 date: 2020-11-27T19:16:13.893Z
 ---
-React and Redux are great tools that can be used together to build web or mobile applications of different size and complexity.
+React and Redux are great tools that can be used together to build web or mobile applications of varying size and complexity.

-Even though React is extremely fast out-of-the-box, when the application is growing, it is hard to keep it as performant as the small one.
+Even though React is extremely fast "out-of-the-box", as the application grows, it is difficult to keep it as performant as the small one.

-Larger applications, typically, are not well optimized to minimize the impact of rendering cycles on the performance, so in some places they tend to be slower than expected.
+Larger applications are usually not well optimized to minimize the impact of rendering cycles on performance, so they tend to be slower than expected in some places.

-Rendering cycles always come with a cost, so it is best to have the smallest possible number of re-renders and to execute as small number of functions as possible on each re-render (without giving up on readability and maintainability, of course).
+Rendering cycles are  always costly, so it is best to have the smallest possible number of re-renders and to execute as few functions as possible on each re-render (without sacrificing readability and maintainability, of course).

-In this article you will see how we can optimize the React application almost with no effort.
+In this article you will see how we can optimize the React application with almost no effort.

 ## Build and Configure an App

-I have read a lot of articles explaining this simple concept by using complicated examples, which may seem overwhelming for the beginners, so for the simplicity sake I have created not a typical real-world application.
+I have read many articles explaining this simple concept with complicated examples, which may seem overwhelming for beginners, so for the sake of simplicity I have created not a typical real-world application.

-It would display an input and allow user to enter a text.
+It would display an input and allow the user to enter a text.
 Let's build it with React and Redux.

-**App.tsx** - contains heading and renders **User** component:
+**App.tsx** - contains the heading and renders the **User** component:

 ```tsx
 import React from "react";